Many Broward Seniors Excited To Get COVID Vaccine

 For those wanting a COVID-19 test in Fort Lauderdale, Mills Pond Park will be open for that.

-Around Fort Lauderdale, we found many excited about a 4th Broward vaccination site being opened.
+Around Fort Lauderdale, we found many excited about a fourth Broward vaccination site being opened.

 Susanne Orans, who is eager to get vaccinated, said, “Are you looking forward to getting the vaccine?
 Yes.
 Why is that?
 To be protected.
 We’re 80 years old.
 But no one has one.
 We can’t get one to march.
 It’s absurd.”